danielfriis/journal-2/_posts/2025-03-23-competitive-advantage.md

 title: Competitive Advantage
 ---

 I read this story somewhere, but I can't remember where.
-Anyway, it's a good story and I think the point is really strong.
+I think it points out one of the most important things in business.

 It goes like this: